WordPress VIP and the GDPR

 It’s important to understand that while the GDPR is an EU law, its requirements apply to all sites and online businesses who collect, store, and process personal data about residents of the EU.

 You can read the full text of the law here.
-We also found these resources helpful in understanding the principles and specific requirements of the law:
+We also found this resources helpful in understanding the principles and specific requirements of the law:

 User privacy is critically important to us at WordPress VIP.
 Our privacy principles align with many of the GDPR principles, and we built our products and services with those principles in mind.